Last Updated on April 22, 2020 by Inspire Malibu

 Who Experiences Post-Traumatic Growth?

 Coping with intensely negative circumstances naturally causes a greater level of psychological stress.
-This can develop into anxiety and depression for sufferers, and many attempt to self-medicate with drugs and alcohol.
+This can develop into anxiety and depression for sufferers, and many attempts to self-medicate with drugs and alcohol.

 The U.S. Department of Veteran Affairs (VA) reports that 1 out of 3 vets receiving treatment for drug or alcohol dependence also suffers from PTSD.